Tips for Making Needle Felted Animals

 You can buy these needles on eBay or Etsy, just query for 'star felting needles', without quotes.

 2. There are 'needle holders' that combine several needles for faster felting.
 These can be especially useful at earlier felting stages to create the base shape.
-You can buy them on eBay or Etsy as well or make your own holders by tying several needles together with a string or a thread.
+You can buy them on eBay or Etsy as well or make your own holders by tying several needles together with a string or a thread, or using a glue gun.

 a three needles 'holder'. my brother Grisha who also makes felted toys taught me this trick.